openvstorage/ovs-documentation/Installation/openstack.md

 -   Passwordless authentication is required for the stack user to allow the migrate workflow to complete.
+-   Execute on each node as root (set a password for use in next step)
 ```
-# on each node as root (set a password for use in next step)
 passwd stack
 ```
+- On each node towards all other nodes
 ```
-# on each node towards all other nodes
 su - stack
 ssh-keygen
 ssh-copy-id stack@<all_other_nodes>